davglass/prettysize/README.md

 First arg is size
 Second argument is to remove the space from the output Third argument is to use a single character for the size.
 Forth argument is the number of decimal places to return, default is 1.
+Fith argument is to return a converted number without the size string.
 */